 3. Avocado oil can help prevent and treat acne

-To use avocado oil to treat acne, gently rub avocado oil on to the face, leave it on for about 30 seconds, and then rinse off with warm water.
-You may need to experiment with the length of time to leave the oil on your face.
+Acne-related redness and inflammation can be reduced by using avocado oil, which contains anti-inflammatory effects.
+To use avocado oil to cure acne, gently massage it into the skin, leaving it on for about 30 seconds before rinsing with warm water.
+You may need to experiment with the amount of time you keep the oil on your face.

 4. Use avocado oil as an anti-aging cream